noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

     FWIW there might be value in accepting the /arg form of arguments but I'd rather it gets taken up across all dotnet tools or as a generic feature of the command-line parsing library so that we have some degree of standardization.
 Even if we did start recognizing the /arg form, I still suggest only printing the -/-- forms in the help to prevent clutter.

 5. What default output file names do we want to use?

+    For traces we should use traceNNNN.extension where NNNN is a 4 digit decimal counter (for example trace0001.etl or trace2195.netperf).
+For dumps we should use dumpNNNN.extension, and for packaged aggregates of data we should use 'diag-data'

+    Rationale: Firstly should we have a default at all?
+The fewer required parameters there are, the more likely a user can guess a valid command line, the more efficiently the command line can be typed/shown, and the more standardized overall usage is likely to be.
+Users who don't like the default can always specify an alternate value.
+Among the tools that have default values I've seen these two patterns: use a fixed name always (perf/PerfView) or use a time varying name (ProcDump).
+In the case that the diagnostic data will be used immediately after collection, the investigator knows the context and doesn't need to distinguish with a timestamp.
+Avoiding a timestamp makes the output file name predictable for use in subsequent commands.
+It also helps to automatically overwrite past data if the investigator is making multiple attempts to get a useful collection.
+In the case that the investigator needs to persist the data for a period of time before analysis, make multiple collections, or hand off the data to a second investigator, the timestamp is unlikely to be a good enough distinguishing label to understand what each collection represented.
+If the investigator specifices a name explicitly the default is moot, but if they collect first and then rename it is easier when the default file name is easily predictable.

 6. Do we want the tool be 'dotnet' prefixed or use a separate name?

+    We'll use the dotnet prefix.
+Although eliminating the dotnet prefix could offer a slighly smaller name, such as 'dndiag' it appears to confusing to have one tool abbreviate dotnet as dn when no other tools do this.
+If dotnet diagnostics had some other small distinct name to use that could be an option, but I am not aware of any.
+'Visual Studio' could have the right diagnostic tooling connotations but it tends to imply broader reach than just .

 7. Do we need a memory comparison command that is more generic than GC heap?
 For example VMDiff?
 8. Details of feature scoping questions are bleeding over into CLI design (because almost any feature addition gets exposed via CLI).
 We need to figure out how much CLI design gets specified here vs. how much gets decided later.